Native macOS · For AWS Lambda · Built for AppKit speed

 Hand Claude the keys to your CloudWatch — without exposing your account.

-LogStitch ships a local Model Context Protocol server.
-Point Claude Desktop (or any MCP-aware AI tool) at it and your assistant can search logs, drill into invocations, run statistical analysis and pull cost projections — all against the local SQLite database.
+LogStitch ships a local Model Context Protocol server, bound to 127.0.0.1 only and never exposed to the network.
+Point Claude Code at it (or any other MCP-aware tool that can reach a local port) and your assistant can search logs, drill into invocations, run statistical analysis and pull cost projections — all against the local SQLite database.
 Your AWS credentials never leave the Keychain.

 list_functions get_invocation_logs search_logs get_cold_start_analysis get_memory_analysis get_cost_projection list_patterns get_correlated_invocations